 Upcoming and recent publications include an experimental vocabulary learning study with third language (L3) learners of Portuguese for second language (L2) Spanish speakers, a study investigating the role of cognitive aptitude in study abroad for L2 learners, an analysis of learner output via online chat vs. individual writing activities, and multiple studies investigating the sequence of language development and the effects of explicit language instruction on early L2 Spanish production.

-Bonilla, C., Golonka, E., Pandza, N., Michael, E., Linck, J., Clark, M., Lancaster, A. (accepted).
+Bonilla, C., Golonka, E., Pandza, N., Michael, E., Linck, J., Clark, M., Lancaster, A. (2020).
 Leveraging Spanish knowledge and cognitive aptitude in Portuguese learning.
 In K. Molsing, C. Perna, A. Ibaños (Eds.), Linguistic approaches to Portuguese as an additional language.

 Golonka, E., Tare, M., & Bonilla, C. (2017).
 Language-related and cooperative episodes: Qualitative analysis of text chat transcripts.
 Language Learning & Technology 21(2), 157-178.